-[This is a continuation from the previous post].
-In the following post, I will address Chiron in 1st House, Chiron in Aries, or Chiron in aspect to Mars; Chiron in 2nd House, Chiron in Taurus, or Chiron in aspect to Venus; and Chiron in 3rd House, Chiron in Gemini, or Chiron in aspect to Mercury:
+[This is a continuation of the previous post].
+In this article I will address Chiron in 1st House, Chiron in Aries, or Chiron in aspect to Mars; Chiron in 2nd House, Chiron in Taurus, or Chiron in aspect to Venus; and Chiron in 3rd House, Chiron in Gemini, or Chiron in aspect to Mercury:

 Chiron in 1st House / Chiron in Aries / Chiron in aspect to Mars:

-If Chiron is close to the Ascendant, this psychological “first impression” may largely affect the individual’s perception of his or her own reality: that on some level, one cannot exist without unintentionally inflicting pain upon others.
-As a result, individuals with Chiron on the ascendant may become oversensitive to the notion of “pain” in general, especially in relation to the “other”.
-It is not uncommon for such individuals to elect a supportive role in life, lending help to others in need, or generally getting occupied in positions which would allow them to act with sensitivity towards others’ misfortunes.
+If Chiron is close to the Ascendant, this psychological first impression may largely affect the individual’s perception of his or her own reality: that on some level, one cannot exist without unintentionally inflicting pain upon others.
+As a result, individuals with Chiron on the ascendant may become oversensitive to the notion of pain in general, especially in relation to the “other.”
+It is not uncommon for such individuals to elect a supportive role in life, lending help to others in need, or generally getting occupied in positions that would allow them to act with sensitivity towards others’ misfortunes.

-If Chiron is uncomfortable here, the individual may feel an “existential nausea” from time to time, especially when encountering his or her own imperfections.
-With a challenged Chiron in the first House, the individual may also feel psychologically “impotent” with regards to making decisions or initiating any new venture.
+If the 1st House Chiron is uncomfortable, the individual may feel an “existential nausea” from time to time, especially when encountering his or her own imperfections.
+With a challenged Chiron in the first House, the individual may also feel psychologically “impotent” in the face of making decisions or initiating any new venture.
 Occasionally, precisely because of such inescapable feelings, the individual may go to the opposite extreme and become impulsive in decision-making or starting new projects.

 Evolution of Chiron in 1st House:

 If Chiron is evolved in the First House, in Aries, or in contact with Mars, the individual can be pitiful towards his or her own imperfections, and can usually extend such a heartfelt pity to the “other” as well.
-Quite often, individuals with such a placement can genuinely feel attracted to “imperfection” in others (especially with regards to physical appearance), as it would be quite refreshing to these souls to see a human manifestation of the “imperfection” they themselves may awkwardly carry inside.
+Quite often, individuals with such a placement can genuinely feel attracted to imperfection in others (especially regarding physical appearance), as it would be quite refreshing to these souls to see a human manifestation of the imperfection they themselves may awkwardly feel inside.

 Chiron in 2nd House / Chiron in Taurus / Chiron in aspect to Venus:

-The soul has registered a degree of “awkwardness” when incarnating into a body with physical needs.
+The soul has registered a degree of awkwardness when incarnating into a body with physical needs.
 The very notion of having to “condescend” into a physical form and carry this heavy mass of meat and bones around may feel repulsive to the soul.
-Such a psychological “first impression” of the nature of reincarnation may thus create a general discomposure with regards to taking care of all the dull and dirty necessities of earthly existence.
+Such a psychological first impression of the nature of reincarnation may thus create a general discomposure in relation to taking care of all the dull and dirty necessities of earthly existence.

 If Moon or Venus are also stressed in the chart, this particular Chiron placement can indicate that physical proximity with others (i.e. touching and kissing) may “nauseate” the soul to some degree, therefore the individual may tend to be physically aloof or not quite eager to sexually approach others, unless, of course, other aspects in the chart (such as a strong Mars) modify this indication.